ruben-david-roy/Voice-To-Color/README.md

-# Voice To Color 🗣️🎨
+# Voice To Color 🎨

 ## Overview

 Voice To Color is a website that uses the Web Speech API to change the background Color based on voice commands.
-Speak a Color name, and the website will change its background to that Color!
+Say the name of a Color, and the website will change its background to that Color!

 ## Table of Contents